What does Nicole mean?

 Charted below is the birth name popularity of Nicole for girls.
 Nicole entered the list in 1940-1949 and reached its apex position of #8 in the U.S. during 1980-1989, and is at #129 presently.
 (Top 1000 Baby Names Records, 2014)

 Below is a charted analysis of the popularity of the girl name Nicole and related names.
 Prominent related forms of Nicole (#129 the previous year) are Colette (#522 the previous year), Nettie, Nichol, Nichole, Nicola, Nicolette, Nicolle, Niki, Nikita, Nikki and Nikole.
-These girl names were at the peak of their popularity during the years 1970-1979 and have become significantly less popular since, with forms such as Nichole, Nicolette, Niki, Nikita and Nikki becoming somewhat dated.
+These girl names were at the peak of their popularity during 1970-1979 (usage of 0.3043%) and have become significantly less popular since (usage 0.1124%, down 63.1%), with forms such as Nichole, Nicolette, Niki, Nikita and Nikki becoming somewhat dated.
 Colette (#522) and Nicole (#129) are two of the more contemporarily stylish names for newborns among these, with Colette undergoing a rekindling in popularity.
 (Top 1000 Baby Names Records, 2014)